 How does a Will become valid?

-Among other things, it has to be signed and dated by the Testator in the presence of 2 independent Witnesses (who are not Beneficiaries) and who also sign and date.
+Among other things, it has to be signed and dated by you in front of 2 independent Witnesses (who are not Beneficiaries or married to one) and who also sign and date.
 There are also conditions which must be met if the Testator is blind or can’t read or write.

 Does marriage, re-marriage or divorce affect my existing will?